August-Schleich/Flask_Blog_Template/README.md

 # Flask_Blog_Template
 This is a open source streamlined blogging website template.
-Built with Flask, Flask-Bootstrap and an SQL Database.
+Built with Flask, Flask-Bootstrap, JavaScript and an SQL Database .
 It can be used to quickly put up a personel blogging platform or personel website.

 A bootstrap template was used for the initial design and a Flask backend was added to integrate a database, authentication and article creation functionality.